Complex Gastrointestinal Issues in Autism

 - Phone consultation afterwards to review biopsy results and map out detailed plan of treatment

-Treatments greatly depend on observations during the endoscopic procedures and the biopsy results.
+Treatments for complex gastrointestinal issues in autism greatly depend on observations during the endoscopic procedures and the biopsy results.
 Common treatments for the conditions found in our children include:

 - Dietary intervention (gluten-free, dairy-free, and soy-free; Specific Carbohydrate Diet; elemental diet, etc.)